 TAnya Kalmanovitch on the story behind the Tar Sands Songbook

-Creator/writer/performer Tanya Kalmanovitch a musician, writer and ethnomusicologist.
+Creator, writer and performer Tanya Kalmanovitch is a Canadian violist, ethnomusicologist, and author known for her breadth of inquiry and restless sense of adventure.
+Her uncommonly diverse interests converge in the fields of improvisation, social entrepreneurship, and social action with projects that explore the provocative cultural geography of locations around the world.
+Based in Brooklyn, Kalmanovitch’s layered artistic research practice has rewarded her with extended residencies in India, Ireland, Afghanistan, Turkey, and Siberia.
 Trained at the Juilliard School, her work as a violist bridges classical, jazz and experimental improvised music and has been profiled in Jazz Times, DownBeat, the Globe and Mail and the New York Times.
 Kalmanovitch’s research in theoretical psychology and ethnomusicology has explored the history of science, postcolonial identities and musical globalization and has been published in The American Psychologist, World of Music and New Sound.
 She is an Associate Professor at Mannes School of Music at The New School, Affiliated Faculty at the Tishman Environment and Design Centre and a 2017-2018 GIDEST fellow.
 She performs and teaches regularly in North America, Europe, the Middle East and Central Asia, and also serves a faculty member at Boston’s New England Conservatory in Boston.
-Her most recent recording, Heart Mountain (with fellow violist Mat Maneri) is available here.
+Her most recent recording, Magic Mountain (with fellow violist Mat Maneri) is available on bandcamp.

 FUNDING AND OTHER SUPPORT PROVIDED BY

 Graduate Institute of Design, Ethnography and Social Thought, The New School

 New England Conservatory's Faculty Professional Development Fund